Skip to Main Content

 • For materials not available freely or in Library subscriptions, you can rely on UT System's subscription to the Copyright Clearance Center Annual License.

-• This license enables UTMB affiliates to reproduce and distribute copyrighted content, in both print and digital form, across campus with confidence that sharing is being done in compliance with copyright laws and UTMB guidelines.
+• This license enables UTMB affiliates to reproduce and distribute copyrighted content, in both print and digital format, across campus with confidence that sharing is being done in compliance with copyright laws and UTMB guidelines.

 • The license does not provide permission for using images within the articles outside of the context of the article.